osg-htc/research-facilitation/docs/accounts-and-projects/accounts.md

-# Accounts
+# New Accounts

 ## Requirements for Users

 Users need to satisfy the following in order to be approved:

 * Must provide an institutional email address (e.g. user@university.edu, etc.)
-* Must apply with using globusid account
 * Must be affiliated with a US institution or research group

 ## Process for Creating/Onboarding New OSG Connect Users

 1. Determine correct onboarding process
 2. Reply to account request to schedule engagement meeting
-3. Meeting preparation
-4. Meet with the applicant
+3. Meet with the applicant
-5. Complete the onboarding process
+4. Approve account and add to a login node/project
+5. Follow-up

 If the applicant doesn't respond to the request for the meeting, see the instructions for follow-up below.

-### Special Cases
+### 1. Determine Correct Onboarding Process

 Check to see if the account request falls under one of these special cases.
 If so, please follow the [Account Creation Flowchart](https://docs.google.com/spreadsheets/d/1x-ttoFxE7VlMUKyEKa_u454yd_UIdFgiLfdJj0zcBkM/edit?usp=drive_web&ouid=107104347624934509720) to route correctly.